 Empower Beginning Researchers

 This middle school database provides engaging reference, periodical, and multimedia content supporting national and state curriculum standards for grades 6 to 12 in language arts, social studies, and science.
-Middle school students will benefit from an interface that delivers a combination of the highly visual design and navigation preferred by younger users as well as the authoritative content and user-focused tool set needed to support middle school assignments and coursework.
+Middle school students will benefit from an interface that delivers a combination of the highly visual design and navigation preferred by younger users as well as the authoritative content and user-focused tool set needed to support middle school lesson plans, assignments, and coursework.

 Middle School is designed to bridge the gap between Gale’s resource for elementary school students, Gale In Context: Elementary (formerly Kids InfoBits) and the subject-specific Gale In Context student research databases, developed primarily for high school and undergraduate students.